BerkeleyAutomation/RobotToolChanger/README.md

 CAD design of the Trim-tool can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/CAD/Cutting%20Tool), and electrical drawing [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/ElectricalDrawings).

-The Trim-tool acts as a server and wait for set speed command.
+The Trim-tool acts as a server and waits for set speed command.
 The Program running on the Trim-tool raspberryPi can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/master/cuttingToolServer.py).
 To set a motor speed we use a remote computer connected to the same network, and run [this](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/remoteComputer/setMotor.py) program.
 For example:
 ```